-A study conducted in 2005 found that 28% of smokers had moderate to severe levels of tooth discoloration, compared to 15% of non-smokers.
+A study conducted in 2005 found that 28% of smokers had moderate to severe levels of tooth discoloration, known as smokers' teeth, compared to 15% of non-smokers.
 The study also revealed that smokers were generally less satisfied with the state of their teeth.

 E-cigarettes may not discolor teeth to the same degree, but they still contain nicotine which becomes yellow when it mixes with oxygen.

 Besides smoking stains on teeth, there are other oral health problems associated with smoking, too.
 For example, nicotine causes gums to recede and can lead to gingivitis and periodontitis.